luci/luci-go/lucicfg/doc/README.md

 * **cipd_package**: a cipd package name with the recipe bundle.
 Supports the module-scoped default.
 * **cipd_version**: a version of the recipe bundle package to fetch, default is `refs/heads/master`.
 Supports the module-scoped default.
 * **recipe**: name of a recipe inside the recipe bundle if it differs from `name`.
 Useful if recipe names clash between different recipe bundles.
 When this happens, `name` can be used as a non-ambiguous alias, and `recipe` can provide the actual recipe name.
 Defaults to `name`.
 * **use_bbagent**: a boolean to override Buildbucket's global configuration.
 If True, then builders with this recipe will always use bbagent.
-If False, then builders with this recipe will temporarially stop using bbagent (note that all builders are expected to use bbagent by ~2020Q3).
+If False, then builders with this recipe will temporarily stop using bbagent (note that all builders are expected to use bbagent by ~2020Q3).
 Defaults to unspecified, which will cause Buildbucket to pick according to it's own global configuration.
 See [this bug](crbug.com/1015181) for the global bbagent rollout.
 Supports the module-scoped default.